 The Big Deer Tour Alumni

-The Big Deer Tour aims to show participants the chance to see what makes the deer industry special and to meet professionals providing services to this sector to help them in their future careers.
+The Big Deer Tour aims to show participants what makes the deer industry special and to meet and learn from professionals providing services to this sector as well as deer farmers on farm to help them in their future careers.

 Deer Industry New Zealand keeps in touch with those who have been on our tours and here is a selection of those who been fortunate enough to take part in the programme and what they are up to today in 2020.
 More profiles to come so watch this space…